ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 Users of a list do not need to know which implementation is used in order to make use of its functionality.
 The actual implementations of an ADT rely on specific _data structures_ to realize the desired behavior of the operations -- for example, calculating the size of a list.

-Although different implementations of an abstract data type (ADT) offer the same set of operations, the choice of [data structure]{.term} can significantly impact the _efficiency_ of those operations.
+Although different implementations of an abstract data type offer the same set of operations, the choice of [data structure]{.term} can significantly impact the _efficiency_ of those operations.
 Often, there are trade-offs involved: optimizing one operation may come at the cost of another.
 For example, an array-based list allows fast access to elements at specific indices, while a linked-list implementation excels at inserting elements at the front.
 Furthermore, different applications may prioritize different operations.